StayAtHomeDev-Git/Godot-Run-Screen-Toolbar/README.md

 - Beautify code
 - Make toolbar aware of number of actual screens (Hard-coded for three currently)
 - Possibly add more settings (resolution, etc)

+## Installation
+- Move addons folder into your project folder OR move contents of addons folder into existing addons folder
+- Enable plugin in Project Settings